remybeugnon/Schnabel-Beugnon-Yang-et-al_tree-diversity-temperature-buffering/README.md

 ## Folder description

-This folder contains all scripts used to built the models and figures of our paper.
+This folder contains all scripts and data used to build the models and figures of our paper.